-The chemicals which make up creosote are extremely toxic, harming humans, plants, and animals.
-One of the major chemicals in creosote, Polycyclic Aromatic Hydrocarbons (PAHs), is known to cause cancer.
-If left in the environment, small amounts of creosote can continually leech from treated logs into the surrounding ecosystem.
+The chemicals which compose creosote are extremely toxic, harming humans, plants, and animals.
+One of the most dangerous chemical groups in creosote, Polycyclic Aromatic Hydrocarbons (PAHs), are known to cause cancer.
+If left in the environment, small amounts of creosote can continuously leech into the surrounding ecosystem.
 Creosote chemicals can be absorbed and stored in the fat of many animals (bioaccumulation), including forage fish and shellfish.
-These chemicals can then be passed onto humans and predators, like salmon and orcas, where the concentration bemuch higher comes (biomagnification).
+These chemicals can then be passed onto humans and predators, like salmon and orcas, where the concentration becomes higher (biomagnification).
 Creosote can also cause chemical burns if exposed to light (phototoxin).